Surgery

 • fine needle aspiration or biopsy – a thin needle is used to remove a sample of fluid and tissue from the tumour

-• endoscopic biopsy/endoscopy – a long, thin, flexible tube with a light and a camera is inserted into the body through a natural opening (e.g. the mouth) or a small cut.
-The doctor views images of the body on a TV or computer screen and takes a biopsy.
+• endoscopic biopsy/endoscopy – a flexible tube with a light and camera (endoscope) is inserted into the body through a natural opening (such as the mouth) or a small cut.
+This lets the doctor see inside the body and take a tissue sample.
+Endoscopies are named after the part of the body affected, e.g. colonoscopy (colon), gastroscopy (stomach)

 Types of endoscopy